The rise of the cigarette

 Battle of the brands

-The National Tobacco Company promoted American-style cigarettes and pushed the value of Virginian tobacco with such brand names as ‘Bears’ and ‘Craven “A”’.
+The National Tobacco Company promoted American-style cigarettes and pushed the quality of Virginian tobacco with brand names such as ‘Bears’ and ‘Craven “A”’.
 The British-based firm W.D. & H.O.
 Wills drew on imperial associations with their ‘Army Club’ and ‘Three Castles’ brands.
 New Zealand leaf used for roll-your-owns or pipes was patriotically marketed as the ‘Silver Fern’ brand.
 Companies also used gimmicks such as collectable cigarette cards of football heroes.

 Smoking at its peak

 Barbers made selling tobacco products a central part of their business, while ashtrays were required for all social situations.
-There were four or five smoking carriages on trains for every one non-smoking carriage.
+There were four or five smoking carriages on trains for every non-smoking carriage.